isc-projects/kea/doc/sphinx/arm/admin.rst

 implements rudimentary checks; it will refuse to initialize a database that contains any existing tables.
 To start from scratch, all data must be removed manually.
-(This process is a manual operation on purpose, to avoid possibly irretrievable mistakes by ``kea-admin``.)
+(This process is a manual operation on purpose, to avoid accidentally irretrievable mistakes by ``kea-admin``.)

 .. _pgsql-upgrade:

-Upgrading a PostgreSQL Database from an Earlier Version of Kea
+Upgrading a PostgreSQL Database From an Earlier Version of Kea
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The PostgreSQL database schema can be upgraded using the same tool and